aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/01-initialization.md

 ---
-title: How to intialize an Upgradeable Plugin
+title: Intializing an Upgradeable Plugin
 ---

-## Initializing Upgradeable Plugins
+## How to Initialize Upgradeable Plugins

 To deploy your implementation contract via the [UUPS pattern (ERC-1822)](https://eips.ethereum.org/EIPS/eip-1822), you inherit from the `PluginUUPSUpgradeable` contract.